 Master of Arts in South Asia Studies

 Recent graduates of our MA program have been accepted to competitive doctoral programs at Columbia, Cornell, McGill, NYU, and the University of Cambridge.
-Graduates are working in the fields of Journalism, the non-profit and NGO sector, and at the United Nations.
+Graduates of the MA program are working in the fields of Journalism, the non-profit and NGO sector, and at the United Nations.

 FLAS Fellowships and partial scholarships are available for MA students on a competitive basis.
 For further information, see the Financial Aid webpage.